-Name Туре Description A[31:3]# Input/ Output A[31:3]# (Address) define a 2 32 -byte physical memory address space.
-In subphase 1 of the address phase, these pins transmit the address of a transaction.
+Name Туре Description A[31:3]# Input/ Output A[31:3]# (Address) define a 2 -byte physical memory address space.
+In sub-phase 1 of the address phase, these pins transmit the address of a transaction.
 In sub-phase 2, these pins transmit transaction type information.
 These signals must connect the appropriate pins of both agents on the Intel Pentium M processor system bus.
 A[31:3]# are source synchronous signals and are latched into the receiving buffers by ADSTB[1:0]#.
 Address signals are used as straps which are sampled before RESET# is deasserted.
 A20M# Input If A20M# (Address-20 Mask) is asserted, the processor masks physical address bit 20 (A20#) before looking up a line in any internal cache and before driving a read/write transaction on the bus.
 Asserting A20M# emulates the 8086 processor's address wrap-around at the 1-Mbyte boundary.
 Assertion of A20M# is only supported in real mode.
-A20M# is an asynchronous following an Input/Output write assertion of the correspondi ite instruction, it must be valid along with the TRDY# ADS# Input/ Output ADS# (Address Strobe) is asserted to indicate the validity of the transaction address on the A[31:3]# and REQ[4:0]# pins.
+A20M# is an asynchronous signal.
+However, to ensure recognition of this signal following an Input/Output write instruction, it must be valid along with the TRDY# assertion of the correspondi ADS# Input/ Output ADS# (Address Strobe) is asserted to indicate the validity of the transaction address on the A[31:3]# and REQ[4:0]# pins.
 All bus agents observe the ADS# activation to begin parity checking, protocol checking, address decode, internal snoop, or deferred reply ID match operations associated with the new transaction.
 Address strobes are used to falling edges.
-Strobes are as ADSTB[1:0]# Input/ Output Signals Associated Strobe REQ[4:0]#, A[16:3]# ADSTB[0]# A[31:17]# ADSTB[1]# BCLK[1:0] Input The differential pair BCLK (Bus Clock) determines the system bus frequency.
-All processor system bus agents must receive these signals to drive their outputs and latch their inputs.
+Strobes are as ADSTB[1:0]# Input/ Output Signals Associated Strobe REQ[4:0]#, A[16:3]# ADSTB[0]# A[31:17]# ADSTB[1]# BCLK[1:0] Input The differential pair BCLK (E processor system bus agent and latch their inputs.
 BNR# Input/ Output BNR# (Block Next Request) is used to assert a bus stall by any bus agent that is unable to accept new bus transactions.
 During a bus stall, the current bus owner cannot issue any new transactions.
 BPM[2:0]# BPM[3] Output Input/ Output BPM[3:0]# (Breakpoint Monitor) are breakpoint and performance monitor signals.
 They are outputs from the processor that indicate the status of breakpoints and programmable counters used for monitoring processor performance.
 BPM[3:0]# should connect the appropriate pins of all Intel Pentium M processor system bus agents.
 This includes debug or performance monitoring tools.
 Please refer to the platform design guides and ITP700 Debug Port Design Guide for more detailed information.
-BPRI# Input for more detailed information.
-BPRI# (Bus Priority Request) is used to arbitrate for ownership of the processor system bus.
+BPRI# Input BPRI# (Bus Priority Request) is used to arbitrate for ownership of the processor system bus.
 It must connect the appropriate pins of both processor system bus agents.
 Observing BPRI# active (as asserted by the priority agent) causes the other agent to stop issuing new requests, unless such requests are part of an ongoing locked operation.
 The priority agent keeps BPRI# asserted until all of its requests are completed, then releases the bus by deasserting BPRI#.
-BR0# Input/ Output BR0# is used by the processor to request the bus.
-The arbitration is done between the Intel Pentium M processor (Symmetric Agent) and the MCH-M (High Priority Agent) of the Intel 855PM or Intel 855GM chipset.
+BR0# Input/ Output BR0# is used by the process between the Intel Pentium M (High Priority Agent) of the I A processor (Symmetric Agent) and the MCH-M